ahmedwakil66/talk-active/README.md

 ## Features
 * **` Responsive design: `**
   > The web app has been made fully responsive for all screen sizes.
-On mobile, it will give you a native app vibe.
+On mobile, it will give users a native app vibe.

 * **` Real-time chat using websocket: `**
   > The main attraction of this chat app is its ability to communicate in real-time.
 I have used socket.io, a popular web socket library, to implement this feature.